MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-Santa-Gifts/instructions.md

 1. Display all the data in the `Child` table.

-2. Display the names of all the nice children.
+2. Display the full names of all the nice children.
 Sort the results alphabetically for both forename and surname.

 3. Display all the data in the `Gift` table.